christianmaxmike/christianmaxmike.github.io/_pages/about.md

 ## Images
 ![alt text](/images/500x300.png "Logo Title Text 1")-->

-I am a PhD Candidate at <a href="http://www.uni-muenchen.de">Ludwig-Maximilians-Universit&auml;t (LMU)</a> in Munich in the <a href="http://www.dbs.ifi.lmu.de/cms/Hauptseite">Department of Computer Science, Database Systems Group</a>.
+I am a PhD Candidate at <a href="http://www.uni-muenchen.de">Ludwig-Maximilians-Universit&auml;t (LMU)</a> in Munich in the <a href="http://www.dbs.ifi.lmu.de/cms/Hauptseite">Department of Computer Science, Database Systems Group and Data Mining</a>.
 I'm supervised by <a href="https://cos.gmu.edu/cds/faculty-profile-matthias-renz/">Prof. Matthias Renz</a> (George Mason University).

 ## International research stays and cooperations